MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-overview.md

 ### 1. Enable Windows Location Services

 For this option you must have at least two computers running at each office location that support the pre-requisites.
-OneDrive for Windows version **19.232** or above must be installed on each computer.
+OneDrive for Windows version must be up-to-date and installed on each computer.
 For more information on OneDrive versions, see the [OneDrive release notes](https://support.office.com/article/onedrive-release-notes-845dcf18-f921-435e-bf28-4e24b95e5fc0).
 Network measurements are planned to be added in other Office 365 client applications in the near future.

 Windows Location Service must be consented on the machines.
 You can test this by running the **Maps** app and locating yourself.
 It can be enabled on a single machine with **Settings | Privacy | Location** where the setting _Allow apps to access your location_ must be enabled.
 Windows Location Services consent can be deployed to PCs using MDM or Group Policy with the setting _LetAppsAccessLocation_.